rpaperez/PalmPlanner/JOSS/paper.md

 ---
-title:'PalmPlanner: "A R-Shiny application for designing and visualizing spatial arrangement of oil palm-based agroforestry systems'"
+title:'PalmPlanner: A R-Shiny application for designing and visualizing spatial arrangement of oil palm-based agroforestry systems'
 tags:
 - R
 - R Shiny